Yulia-bel/importer-chall/README.md

 The go.sh contains two commands which will run one after another:

-*docker-compose up -d*  - to build and start container
+*docker-compose up -d*  - to build and start containers

 *docker run --network emissions_default --name write-api-test --rm --env API_URL=docker-write --env PORT=3000 emissions_write-api npm run test*  - to create and remove after - a container to run the 'write-api' test and import csv to database